Grundmanis/laracms/README.md

 #Lara CMS
-This is the Content Management System on Laravel 5.5
+This is the Content Management System on Laravel 5.5, made for fun.

 ## Installation
 * Register service provider `Grundweb\Laracms\LaracmsServiceProvider::class` in `config/app.php` providers array